Why Is Dehydrate Temp so Important?

 As the moisture in the food evaporates, moist air surrounding the dehydrator absorbs heat.
 As the food dries, the humidity of the air will decrease, and temperature will begin to reflect more accurately on its own.

 The dehydrating process involves the removal of moisture using low heat and airflow, which is crucial for preserving food.
+It also provides lightweight, space-saving, nutrient-preserving benefits that make dehydrated foods ideal for backpacking, camping, and long-term storage.
 Proper dehydration ensures the safety and edibility of the food, and the conditioning process helps equalize moisture and reduce the risk of mold growth before storage.

 Why Should I Test My Dehydrator Temperature?